Why Value Investing Is Making a Comeback in Emerging Markets

 The dramatic decline in crude oil prices exacerbated these problems since many emerging markets lack the diversification of developed economies.
-In fact, developing economies are, on average, concentrated in 50 percent fewer product categories than the developed world.
+Developing economies are, on average, concentrated in 50% fewer product categories than the developed world.
 When one of those fewer product categories is oil, the economies are hit harder by price drops.
 Crude oil accounts for a significant portion of economic output for countries like Russia and Venezuela, as well as most of the countries located in the Middle East.

 These dynamics have led to significant capital outflows from emerging markets, which has depressed their valuations relative to developed markets.
-For example, the iShares Core S&P 500 ETF (IVV), which closely tracks the S&P 500 traded at a 25.37x earnings multiple on January 19, 2017, whereas the MSCI Emerging Markets index trades with a price-earnings ratio of just 12.06x.
+For example, the iShares Core S&P 500 ETF (IVV), which closely tracks the S&P 500, traded at a 20.98x earnings multiple on October 1, 2019, whereas iShare's ETF tracking the MSCI Emerging Markets Index (EEM) traded with a price-earnings ratio of just 12.18x.
 Value investors may, therefore, find emerging markets have more opportunities than developed markets.

 ETFs, Mutual Funds, and Stocks